 The implied equity risk premium is forward-looking instead of historical.
 It is calculated using analyst projections of growth and stock dividends.
 Firms like KPMG regularly publish their estimates of the implied equity risk premium.

-What Hurdle Rate Means to the Average Investor
+What the Hurdle Rate Means to the Average Investor

 Hurdle rates are used as a benchmark to evaluate investments.
 They can also be used as part of your retirement and financial planning process.
 Retirement and financial planning are about setting goals and developing a plan to meet them.
 How much you need to save and invest to meet those goals depends on future investment returns.

-For example, based on your current ability to save, you determine that you need a 6% investment rate of return to meet your retirement-plan goals.
-While a model portfolio of 10% bonds and 90% stocks would perform at 6% based on historical returns, you are comfortable with more risk and base your plan on 50% bonds and 50% stocks.
-The higher 8.29% historical rate of return of 50% bonds and 50% stocks gives you the flexibility to put away less money.
+For example, based on your current ability to save, you determine that you need a 6% investment rate of return after tax to meet your retirement-plan goals.
+While a model portfolio of 20% bonds and 80% stocks might perform at 6% based on historical returns, you are comfortable with more risk and base your plan on 10% bonds and 90% stocks.
+The higher 8% historical rate of return gives you the flexibility to put away less money, but also exposes you to a somewhat higher risk of loss.

 The converse of this is also possible using hurdle rate.
 Say you determine based on your income that you need a 12% investment rate of return to meet your retirement goals.
 Historical models show, however, that you would have to outperform the market to achieve your goals.
 You decide to revise your plan and extend your retirement age to reduce the hurdle rate you need.

-- Hurdle rate is a minimum acceptable rate of return.
+- A hurdle rate is a minimum acceptable rate of return.

 - The hurdle rate is a benchmark used to evaluate investment opportunities.